HackAfro/ngCurrencyName/README.md

 ZimDollar    | 	 Z$
 Zloty        |   zł

-## Pull reuqests
+## Pull requests
-If I've missed out on any currency or you think I made a mistake in any of the available ones, please send a pull request.
+If I've missed out on any currency or you think I made a mistake in any of the available currencies, please send a pull request.
 More ideas are welcome.

 ## License
 MIT License